Homological properties of extensions of algebras

 Let $A_1, \widebar B, A_2$ be finite dimensional algebras.
 Let $M_1$ be a finitely generated $\widebar B-A_1$-bimodule and $M_2$ be a finitely generated $A_2-\widebar B$-bimodule.
 Let $M_{21}$ be an $A_2-A_1$-bimodule, together with a bimodule homomorphism $\rho : M_2\otimes_{\widebar B} M_1 \to M_{21}$.
 Define $A$ to be the algebra

 with the obvious multiplication: that is, first multiply the matrices and then interpret the entries of the product matrix in the natural way -- if $m_1\in M_1, m_2\in M_2$ then $m_2\cdot m_1$ is interpreted as $\rho(m_2\otimes m_1)$ in $M_{21}$.
 One easily checks that $A$ is an associative algebra.
-Denote by $B$ the subalgebra
+Denote by $E$ the idempotent $ $ and by $B$ the subalgebra